Benyosef, Simcha H. “Key to the Locked Garden: Learning to Enhance the Shabbat Experience”, Menorah Books, 2018.

 Observing and Loving the Sabbath

 Rabbi Isaac Luria was known as the Ari and was a Chasidic master who had the ability to bring divine service to an experiential level.
 His descendant Rabbi Moses Luria also did the same and spent much of his life passing those teachings on.
-Simcha H. Benyosef was asked by Luria to make his teachings public and available in English and this book is the result of that request.
+Simcha H. Benyosef requested permission to make Luria’s teachings public and available in English because of the thirst for such knowledge and this book is the result of that request.
 We learn that Rabbi Luria once shared with Rabbi Yoel Benharrouche that he came to the world to transmit through his writings the teachings of the Inner Torah that the holy Ari could not do since his death deprived him on that.
 The Ari’s teachings originate in the Zohar and Rabbi Moses Luria’s explanations illuminate the complexity of those teachings as well as the Zohar and those of the Ari.

 The book’s chapter headings go with each part of the eve and Shabbat being with the idea that Shabbat gives us a taste of the world to come and illuminates the darkness that is such a part of so many lives.
 There are three appendices, one of which is a collection of mystical readings for the Shabbat table.
 I found myself experiencing Shabbat differently this week by concentrating on some of what’s here and it was quite a welcome from the rest of the week.